gaara40/QuickBill/README.md

 # 📦 **QuickBill: Invoicing and Inventory Management App**

-QuickBill is an intuitive and lightweight invoicing and inventory management solution designed for small businesses.
-Whether you're a local shopkeeper or a service provider, QuickBill helps you manage stock, generate invoices, track sales, and maintain a full invoice history — all with real-time cloud sync via Firebase.
+**QuickBill** is an intuitive invoicing and inventory management app for small businesses.
+It helps shopkeepers manage inventory, generate invoices, track sales, and maintain a history of invoices.
+With Firebase integration, the app ensures data remains safe and accessible even if the app is deleted.

 ## ✨ **Features**